syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add RibbonDropDown ##

-The `RibbonDropDownButton` represents a normal button that displays the drop-down menu items when clicked.
+The [RibbonDropDownButton](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.RibbonDropDownButton.html) represents a dropdown button that displays the drop-down menu items when clicked.
 It allows you to arrange a button with different sizes within a ribbon group using the `SizeMode` property.
 You can use the `Content` and `Icon` properties to set the label and icon to the button, and you can populate the drop-down menu items using using the `Flyout` control in the button.

 {% tabs %}
 {% highlight xaml %}